-The theory which describes physical phenomena related to the interaction between stationary electric charges or charge distributions in space is called electrostatics.
-For a long time electrostatics was considered an independent physical theory of its own, alongside other physical theories such as mechanics and thermodynamics.
+The theory which describes physical phenomena related to the interaction between stationary electric charges or charge distributions in space with stationary boundaries is called electrostatics.
+For a long time electrostatics, under the name electricity, was considered an independent physical theory of its own, alongside other physical theories such as magnetism, mechanics, optics and thermodynamics.